 Funding available for field trips overseas

-If you decide to undertake a field trip overseas you might be able to benefit from funding to contribute towards some of the costs of your activity.
+If you decide to undertake an opportunity abroad you might be able to benefit from funding to contribute towards some of the costs of your activity

-If you would like to know more information about the Erasmus+ funding or the Turing Scheme funding and the eligibility and quality assessment requirements, please visit the relevant webpages or email the team at: [email protected] for queries about the Erasmus+ funding and at: [email protected] for queries about the Turing Scheme funding.
+- If you would like to know more information about the Turing Scheme funding and the eligibility and quality assessment requirements, please visit the relevant web pages or email the team at: [email protected].

 Organisations who could help you organise your field trip